utelecon/utelecon.github.io/en/utokyo_account/mfa/index.md

 1. Access the [UTokyo Account User Menu](https://utacm.adm.u-tokyo.ac.jp/webmtn/LoginServlet).
 2. Sign in with your UTokyo Account username (10-digit Common ID) and password if prompted.
-3. Click <mark>"Multi-Factor Authentication Setting"</mark> in the left menu.
+3. Click "multi-factor authentication setting" in the left menu.
 4. Read the MFA instructions carefully, and find "Use MFA" at the bottom of the page.
 Answer "Yes" and click "SAVE".

 ### Step 2: Set Up the First Verification Method